nicholasohjj/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all entries from the student list.
+Clears all entries from both the student list and the lesson list.

 Format: `clear`